-Mitochondrial concentration, C{mtE} , and mitochondrial markers: It is important that mitochondrial concentration in the tissue and the measurement chamber be quantified, as a physiological output that is the result of mitochondrial biogenesis and degradation, and as a quantity for normalization in functional analyses.
+Mitochondrial concentration, C{mtE} , and mitochondrial markers: Mitochondrial concentration in the tissue and the measurement chamber are quantified as (1) a physiological output that is the result of mitochondrial biogenesis and degradation, and (2) a quantity for normalization in functional analyses.
 Mitochondrial organelles comprise a dynamic cellular reticulum in various states of fusion and fission.
-Hence the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elements.
-Therefore, quantification of the "amount" of mitochondria depends on measurement of chosen mitochondrial markers.
+Hence, the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elements.
+Therefore, quantification of the "amount" of mitochondria depends on the measurement of chosen mitochondrial markers.
 'Mitochondria are the structural and functional elemental units of cell respiration' (Gnaiger 2014).
-The quantity of a mitochondrial marker can be considered to reflect the amount of mitochondrial elements, mtE, expressed in various mitochondrial elemental units [mtEU] specific for each measured mt-marker (Table 4).
-However, since mitochondrial quality changes under certain stimuli, particularly in mitochondrial dysfunction and after exercise training (Pesta et al. 2011; Campos et al. 2017), some markers can vary while other markers are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
-(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., TOM20.
+The quantity of a mitochondrial marker can reflect the amount of mitochondrial elements, mtE, expressed in various mitochondrial elemental units [mtEU] specific for each measured mt-marker (Table 4).
+However, since mitochondrial quality may change in response to stimuli-particularly in mitochondrial dysfunction and after exercise training (Pesta et al. 2011; Campos et al. 2017)-some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
+(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIMmarkers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., TOM20.
 (3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.